 John Christopherson

-Christopherson exhibited his work from 1961 at the Leicester Galleries, the Marjorie Parr Gallery, Agnews and England & Co.
-His last exhibition was a retrospective in December 1995 at the Woodlands Art Gallery in Blackheath.
-He died in 1996, and the following year, there was a memorial exhibition at England & Co. accompanied by a publication about his life and work.
-His correspondence and scrapbooks are now in the Tate Archive.
+His final lifetime exhibition was a retrospective at Woodlands Art Gallery, Blackheath, in December 1995.
+He died in 1996.
+A memorial exhibition at England & Co. followed in 1997, accompanied by a publication on his life and work.
+His correspondence and scrapbooks are held in the Tate Archive.

 Available